-Find out how easy it is to leave a gift in your Will here.
+Find out how easy it is to leave a gift to charity in your Will here.

-Without the compassion of supporters who include CBM in their Wills, many of the poorest of the poor would miss out on sight-saving operations, on life-saving and life-changing health care, on access to education and livelihood programs that can lift them out of poverty.
+Without the compassion of supporters who include CBM in their Wills, many of the poorest of the poor in developing countries would miss out on sight-saving operations, on life-saving and life-changing health care, on access to education and livelihood programs that can lift them out of poverty.

 Eternal Giving Club

-When you leave a gift in your Will to CBM we love to honour you, and your decision, by including you as a valued member of the Eternal Giving Club.
+When you leave monetary donations in your Will to CBM we love to honour you, and your decision, by including you as a valued member of the Eternal Giving Club.

 Your name is entered into the Club’s membership register, leather-bound and kept permanently at our offices, and we’ll invite you to celebrate with us at in-person (when COVID-19 restrictions allow) and online events to hear from CBM leadership, partner organisations and frontline aid workers.